Guaranty Purchase Process

 Try to avoid the following scenarios when putting your purchase packages together:

 There are no tabs or the package is not organized in order of the checklist or authorization.
-(Please note that as of August 1, 2007, the new executed tabs are required.
-Packages without them will be returned.)

 The transcript is not signed and/or is not in the SBA 1149 format.
 All transcripts must minimally include the following: